-Subsequent licensing requires satisfaction of the fitness standards elsewhere in this chapter whenever there is a background of alcohol misuse and/or dependence to the seizure, and will include requirements for:
+Subsequent licensing requires that the fitness standards elsewhere in this chapter are satisfied whenever there is a background of alcohol misuse and/or dependence to the seizure, and will include requirements for:

 - an appropriate period free from persistent alcohol misuse and/or dependence - independent medical assessment.
 Blood analysis and consultant specialist reports usually necessary.